Slade Alive!: Release

 In its original LP vinyl format, the album was issued in a gatefold sleeve which revealed a huge cartoon drawing on the inside.
 This drawing was the winning entry in a competition run in The Sun newspaper to design the album cover.
-In Israel and Italy, the front cover used the inner gatefold artwork instead, whilst certain editions releases in the Netherlands and France also used this design.
+In Israel, Italy, and certain editions in the Netherlands and France, the front cover used the inner gatefold artwork instead.

 In 1978, the album was given a German release as a double-pack LP with a gatefold sleeve, paired with the Slade Alive, Vol. 2.
 It received its first CD release in 1991, which was digitally remastered by Lea.
 In 2006, it was included as part of the Salvo two-disc live compilation Slade Alive! – The Live Anthology.
 Salvo re-issued it on vinyl in 2009 and on CD in 2011.
 In 2017, BMG released a deluxe edition to celebrate its 45th anniversary.
 It was issued on vinyl with a 6-page insert and art card, and on CD with a 28-page booklet.
 In December 2021, BMG reissued the album on splatter vinyl.